kinode-dao/kinode-book/src/my_first_app/chapter_2.md

 kit start-package your_pkg_name -p 8080
 ```

-to see this code in the node you set up in the last chapter.
+to see this code in the node you set up in the last section.

 ## Sending a Message